-- 2.9 The Council has an approved RIPA Policy and Guidance, which has been updated as necessary.
-Further updates will be made as necessary to keep it up to date, to implement the recommendations of any inspection, and also to help make the policy easier to use. - 2.10 Several codes of practice have been issued by the Government, and procedures and guidance have been issued by the Chief Surveillance Commissioner. - 2.11 Between July 2008 and the end of November 2010 there were 16 authorisations: two by the Licensing team and fourteen by Benefit fraud investigators.
+- 2.11 Between July 2008 and the end of November 2010 there were 16 authorisations: two by the Licensing team and fourteen by Benefit fraud investigators.
 The most recent authorisation was on 25 November 2010.
-After that date, most benefit fraud cases which involved regulated investigatory techniques were conducted in partnership with the Department for Work & Pensions (DWP) and/or the police; all necessary authorisations were therefore processed by those other organisations.
+After that date, most benefit fraud cases which involved regulated investigatory techniques were conducted in partnership with the Department for Work & Pensions and/or the police; all necessary authorisations were therefore processed by those other organisations.
 Members may be aware that the benefit fraud team transferred to the DWP as part of the changes made to the benefits system.
 Most investigations conducted by the Council are "overt", and do not require RIPA authorisation. - 2.12 It is good practice for members to monitor the operation of RIPA within the Council.
 On 31 January 2012 the Scrutiny Committee received a report on the Regulation of Investigatory Powers Act 2000.
 The Committee agreed that a standing item be included on future agendas in relation to monitoring use of RIPA (reports were to be received whenever authorisations had been made in the intervening months between meetings).
-As there had been no authorisations, no reports were taken to the Committee.
-Given the length of time since previous reports to members, it was considered appropriate for members to consider RIPA, and a report was taken to the Audit Crime & Disorder and Scrutiny Committee in February. - 2.13 In the absence of authorisations, a concern could be that the Council is engaging in regulated activities but not seeking the correct authorisations.
+As there have been no authorisations, no reports have been brought.
+Given the length of time since previous reports to members, it is, however, considered appropriate for members to consider RIPA. - 2.13 In the absence of authorisations, the concern could be that the Council is engaging in regulated activities but not seeking the correct authorisations.
 It is not believed that this is the case, and the legal team would take action if there was any evidence of this occurring, particularly in any cases brought forward for prosecution. - 2.14 Whilst we are not actively using the provisions, systems are kept up to date, and relevant officers are offered information and training as appropriate.
-Authorising officers are due to attend a training session on 30 March 2017.